-macOS High Sierra includes a new feature that requires user approval before loading any third party's kernel extension, including the one installed with the Egnyte Connect Desktop App.
+macOS High Sierra and Mojave include a new feature that requires user approval before loading any third party's kernel extension, including the one installed with the Egnyte Connect Desktop App.

 Egnyte's kernel extension is used to serve up a fully functional file system that is populated with content from the cloud without the user needing to store every file that they have access to on their machine.

-If you see this, you will need to navigate to System Preferences > Security & Privacy and approve Egnyte's kernel extension by selecting the 'Allow' option next to the message saying that system software from Egnyte was blocked.
+If you see this, you will need to navigate to System Preferences, choose Security & Privacy, and approve Egnyte's kernel extension by selecting the Allow option next to the message saying that system software from Egnyte was blocked.
 To do this, you will have to ensure you click the padlock icon on the bottom left of the window to allow changes.